The tangent space to the space of 0-cycles: The tangent space to the Nisnevich space of -cycles

-Moreover, the ringed site $\Sym ^{\infty }(X/S)^+_{\Nis \mhyphen \et }$ is a locally ringed site in the sense of the definition appearing in Exercise 13.9 on page 512 in \cite{SGA4-1} (see page 313 in the newly typeset version), as well as in the sense of a sightly different Definition 18.39.4 in \cite{StacksProject}.
+is a locally ringed site in the sense of the definition appearing in Exercise 13.9 on page 512 in \cite{SGA4-1} (see page 313 in the newly typeset version), as well as in the sense of a sightly different Tag 04EU in \cite{StacksProject}.
 This is explained in Section \ref{kaehler}.

 For short of notation, let us write